 The final step in the legal process, a penalty is assessed for someone who is convicted of, or pled guilty to a crime.

-The purpose of the Probable Cause Conference (Pre-exam) is for the prosecutor, defendant, and defense attorney to have discussions regarding plea negotiations, bond modifications, stipulations regarding the case or any matters relevant to the case.
+This conference occurs the week prior to the preliminary exam on all felony matters.
+The purpose of the Probable Cause Conference is for the prosecutor, defendant, and defense attorney to have discussions regarding plea negotiations, bond modifications, stipulations regarding the case or any matters relevant to the case.

 | Category : Traffic Division (5)

 Misdemeanor traffic violations are violations such as drunk driving, driving while license suspended, improper plates.
 These traffic violations can result in arrest and/or may require court appearances.